apast1/HistoricalVolatility/README.md

 1. Updated the calculation of the `sigma_c^2` volatility component to use Open/Close data rather than returns.
 2. Updated the calculation of Roger-Satchel volatility component to use use an average calculated with 1/n rather than 1/(n-1).

-These two corrections match the reference equations in the [TTR documentation](https://github.com/TommasoBelluzzo/HistoricalVolatility), which follow that equations in the original Yang-Zhang paper.
+These two corrections match the reference equations in the [TTR documentation](https://github.com/TommasoBelluzzo/HistoricalVolatility), which follow the equations in the original Yang-Zhang paper.

 Tests on a sample dataset show the results of the updated function match that of the TTR output of the `volatility` function for Yang-Zhang volatility.